katsully/advanced-creative-coding2021/Class1/README.md

 3. Type BrowserSync and hit Enter
 4. Now you should have a BrowserSync menu on Sublime.
 You can now choose your index.html file as your Start File and then select Launch.

-(Warning - there is a documented bug wit BrowserSync and Macs)
+(Warning - there is a documented bug with BrowserSync and Macs)

 ### Visual Studio Code